 Acknowledge the other side.
 People writing op-ed articles sometimes make the mistake of piling on one reason after another why they’re right and their opponents are wrong, if not idiots.
 They’d probably appear more credible, and almost certainly more humble and appealing, if they took a moment to acknowledge the ways in which their opponents are right.
 When you see experienced op-ed authors saying “to be sure,” that’s what they’re doing.

 Make your ending a winner.
-You're probably familiar with the importance of a strong opening paragraph, or "lead," that hooks readers.
-But when writing for the op-ed page, it's also important to summarize your argument in a strong final paragraph.
-That's because many casual readers scan the headline, skim the opening column and then read only the final paragraph and byline.
-In fact, one trick many columnists use is to conclude with a phrase or thought that they used in the opening, thereby closing the circle.
+As noted, you need a strong opening paragraph, or “lead,” to hook readers.
+When writing for the op-ed page, it’s also important to summarize your argument in a strong final paragraph.
+That’s because many casual readers scan the headline, skim the opening and then read the final paragraph and byline.
+In fact, one trick many columnists use is to conclude with a phrase or thought that appeared in the opening, thereby closing the circle.

 Where to submit the article.
-Here's a wild guess: You're hoping to publish your article in The New York Times, with The Washington Post and The Wall Street Journal as backups.
+Here’s a wild guess: You’re hoping to publish your article in The New York Times, with The Washington Post and The Wall Street Journal as backups.
 Well, welcome to the club.
-These and other national publications, such as Newsweek and USA Today, receive a staggering number of submissions, the overwhelming majority of which are rejected.
-You have a better shot at regional newspapers and, especially, at local papers, which almost always give preference to writers from the local area.
-Web sites such as "Slate" and “The Huffington Post” are also gaining in importance.
-Duke authors have appeared in almost every market, almost always faring best with arguments that are provocative, humorous, personal or unexpected.
-The Office of News and Communications can assist you in targeting your article to the most appropriate newspaper(s).
+These and other national publications such as USA Today receive a staggering number of submissions, the overwhelming majority of which are rejected.
+You have a better shot at regional newspapers and, especially, at papers serving your own community.
+Web sites such as “Slate” and “The Huffington Post” are also gaining in importance.
+Regardless of where you send it, you’ll probably fare best with arguments that are provocative, humorous, personal or unexpected.

-David Jarmul, Duke's associate vice president for news and communications, prepared these guidelines.
-He was the creator and director of a nationally syndicated op-ed article service at the National Academy of Sciences.
+David Jarmul, Duke University’s associate vice president for news and communications, prepared these guidelines for Duke’s op-ed service, which has placed hundreds of articles in newspapers and other outlets across the country and abroad.
+He previously was the creator and director of a nationally syndicated op-ed article service at the National Academy of Sciences.